evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 project.save()
 ```

 **View the test results in time**.
 Go to the Evidently Cloud dashboard to see the history of all tests.
-You can notice that there was a single failed test in the last run.
+You can notice that a single test failed in the last run.
 If you hover on the specific test, you can see that we failed the mean text length condition.

 ![](../.gitbook/assets/cloud/llm_test_suite_panel-min.png) NEW IMAGE TO BE ADDED

 **View the individual Test Suite**.
 To debug, open the latest Test Suite.
-In "Details", you will see the distribution of text length and the current mean value that is just slightly below the set threshold.
+In "Details," you will see the distribution of text length and the current mean value, which is just slightly below the set threshold.

 ![](../.gitbook/assets/cloud/llm_tests-min.gif) NEW GIF TO BE ADDED

 You can use this Test Suite interface for:
 * **Regression testing**.
-Run Test Suites whenever you change prompt or app parameters to compare new responses with references or againt set criteria.
+Run Test Suites whenever you change prompt or app parameters to compare new responses with references or against set criteria.
 * **Continous testing**.
 Run Test Suites periodically over production logs to check that the output quality stays within expectations.

-You can also set up alerting to get a notification if your Tests contain failures.
+You can also set up alerts to get a notification if your Tests contain failures.

 {% hint style="success" %}
 **What is regression testing?**.
 Check a separate tutorial on the [regression testing workflow](https://www.evidentlyai.com/blog/llm-testing-tutorial).